quantalogic/quantalogic_markdown_mcp/test-document.md

 ## Introduction

 Welcome to the MCP test document!
-This file is designed to help you test the various capabilities of the SafeMarkdownEditor MCP server.
+This comprehensive file is designed to help you explore and validate the full range of features provided by the SafeMarkdownEditor MCP server.

+**What you can do with this document:**
+- Test basic operations like loading, listing, and retrieving content
+- Experiment with advanced features like section insertion, deletion, and movement
+- Practice with various content types including code blocks, lists, and tables
+- Learn troubleshooting techniques and review server logs

+Feel free to modify, extend, or reset this document as you explore different tools and workflows.
+Each section demonstrates different aspects of the MCP server's capabilities.

 ## Features to Test